BrainTech/pisak/doc/css_style.rst

     class Foo(object):
         __gtype_name__ = 'PisakFoo'

-- then create two instances of the class in the JSON file and assign different ``'style-class'`` properties to them::
+- then create two instances of the class in the JSON file (:doc:`json_layout_design`) and assign different ``'style-class'`` properties to them::

     {